NetComposer/nkbase/doc/self_convergent.md

 set|`list()` (with unique elements) map|nested _dmap_

 You can perform a number of operations on a dmap to modify the value of any of its fields, add new fields or remove them.
-Depending on the type of field, you can describe a set of operations to be performed on the field.If you perform an operation that is not allowed for the current type of the field, it will fail.
+Depending on the type of field, you can describe a set of operations to be performed on it.
+If you perform an operation that is not allowed for the current type of the field, it will fail.

 ### Flag

 You can perform the following operations on fields of type _flag_:

-* `enable`: the field will switch to `enabled`
+* `enable`: the field will switch to _enabled_.
-* disable: the field will switch to `disabled`.
-If you use a dcontext, the flag will not switch to disabled until all _enables_ have been _disabled_
+* `disable`: the field will switch to _disabled_.
+If you use a _dcontext_ (see bellow), the flag will not switch to _disabled_ until all _enables_ have been _disabled_.
-* `remove_flag`: remove the field (same note about using a context).
+* `remove_flag`: remove the field (same note about using the _dcontext_).

-If a `enable` and `disable` is simultaneously ordered, the field will remain enabled.
+If a `enable` and `disable` is simultaneously ordered, the field will remain _enabled_.

 ### Register

 You can perform the following operations on fields of type _register_:

-* `{assign, term()}`: _assigns a new value to the field.
-Last value wins.
+* `{assign, term()}`: _assigns_ a new value to the field.
+Last (using wallet time) assigned value wins.
 * `{assign, term(), integer()}`: assigns a new value to the field, but using your own concept of _last_, indicating the time to use.
 * `remove_register`: removes the field.